eugene0m/input-component/README.md

 - See error state
 - Choose to disable input
 - Choose to have helper text
-- Choose to have an icon on the left or right (Use Google Icon and at least 5 variants)
+- Choose to have an icon on the left or right
 - Have different input sizes
 - Have different colors
 - Choose to have input take the width of the parent